matter-labs/zksync-web-era-docs/docs/tools/block-explorer/README.md

 # Block Explorer and Tools

-The [zkSync Era Block Explorer user interface](https://explorer.zksync.io/) shows comprehensive data about transactions, blocks, batches, wallets, tokens, and smart contracts on the zkSync Era network.
+The [zkSync Era Block Explorer user interface](https://explorer.zksync.io/) details comprehensive data about transactions, blocks, batches, wallets, tokens, and smart contracts on the zkSync Era network.

 Toggle between testnet and mainnet data with the top-right dropdown menu.